dboddie-canonical-work/disgorged-docs/the-home-interface.rst

 The ``:home`` slot, with no <snap-name> before the colon (``:``) is equivalent to directing the plug to connect to the system, which in this case is the $HOME directory.

-A snap developer can `request permission <permission-requests.md>`__ to have the ``home`` interface connected automatically.
+A snap developer can :ref:`request permission <permission-requests>` to have the ``home`` interface connected automatically.
 In this case, non-hidden files and directories will be accessible from that snap without any further configuration being necessary.

 Requires snapd version *2.33+*.

 [note type=“positive” status=“Interface documentation”]

 This is a snap interface.
-See `Interface management <interface-management.md>`__ and `Supported interfaces <supported-interfaces.md>`__ for further details on how interfaces are used. [/note]
+See :ref:`Interface management <interface-management>` and :ref:`Supported interfaces <supported-interfaces>` for further details on how interfaces are used. [/note]

 --------------